agadiffe/WindowsMize/README.md

 ## 📍 Remarks
+- Make sure to backup all of your data.
+  e.g. browser bookmarks, apps settings, personal files, passwords database

+- Make sure your Windows is fully updated.
+  Settings > Windows Update > Check for updates
+  Microsoft Store > Library (or Downloads) > Check for updates

-Read some comments in the source code files about why you should disable some features.
+- Read some comments about why you should disable some features.
   - src > modules >
     - network > private > NetFirewallRules.ps1
     - network > public